 I got my first tattoo just after high school.
 It was my name written in cursive font on my back.
 A few tattoos later, there are things I wished I knew before getting that first tattoo and the subsequent ones.

 Here they are;

-- They don’t have to mean anything – You can get a tattoo simply because it is looks pretty and that is alright
+You can get a tattoo simply because it is looks pretty and that is alright.

-- Pay attention to your artist on the aftercare.
 Avoid the temptation to scratch the itch when it gets itchy.
 Just slap it to get relief.
 Do not peel the scab as well.
-Let it fall off on it’s own to avoid scarring
+Let it fall off on it’s own to avoid scarring.

-- If the place looks dingy, then it is not a good place to get tatted.
-I once saw a parlor that shared a space with a hair salon and the only thing separating the two places was a weird orange curtain.
+If the place looks dingy, then it is not a good place to get tatted.
+I once saw a parlour that shared a space with a hair salon and the only thing separating the two places was a weird orange curtain.

-- Buy a tube of grabacine ointment from the pharmacy once you leave shop.
-Grabacine is a triple ointment antibiotic that will help prevent your tattoo from getting infected as it heals
+Grabacine is a triple ointment antibiotic that will help prevent your tattoo from getting infected as it heals.

-Check out places where you can get a tattoo in Kenya here.
+Check out the places where you can get a tattoo in Kenya here.